 Main research interests include

-- science of geometric data (data science)
+- science of geometric and spatial data (data science)

 - spatial machine learning, big data, and high performance computing